tabreturn/tabreturn.github.io/_posts/2017-06-20-an_introduction_to_vectors_using_unity--part_1.md

 ## Vector Magnitude

 While holding the right key, Nyan Cat's `input` vector is `(12, 0)`.
 But, consider that while holding *both right and up*, it's `(12, 12)`.
-This means that Nyan Cat is pushed 12 units both horizontally and vertically, meaning (s)he is able travel faster diagonally, than horizontally or vertically:
+This means that Nyan Cat is pushed 12 units both horizontally and vertically, meaning (s)he is able travel faster diagonally:

 <figure>
   <img src="{{ site.url }}/img/aitvuup1/23-vector-diagonal.svg" />
   <figcaption>"The square of the hypotenuse (the side opposite the right angle) is equal to the sum of the squares of the other two sides."</figcaption>
 </figure>

 To limit the input force to 12 in every direction, first add a function for calculating *magnitude* (the length of a vector).
-This is an implementation of the Pythagorean Theorem used in the illustration above.
-For the purposes of your code, it's:
+This, effectively, is a code implementation of the same Pythagorean Theorem used in the illustration above:

 {% highlight js %}
 ...